How to Pick a Wedding Band that Complements the Engagement Ring

 Men and woman both have a wide variety of materials to choose from.
 While you may typically associate wedding rings with gold, that’s not your only option.

-More unique rings can be found in wood, tungsten, titanium, and even ceramic.
+More unique rings can be found in wood, tungsten, titanium, and if you're looking for a real show stopping piece, consider buying a ceramic ring!

 For women, it’s usually best to find a band in the same material as the engagement ring.